Tickets now on SALE! Feb 24th and 25th at Monarch Studio in Los Angeles.

 WHO SHOULD ATTEND?

-Anyone with an interest in portrait photography and lighting will gain much from this program.
+Anyone with an interest in portrait photography and lighting will gain much from this program as will anyone interested in the business side of photography.
 Music photographers looking to get into music portraiture.
 Any photographers who want the chance to photography a band using professional lighting in a studio setting.

 WHAT YOU SHOULD KNOW